-- Minorization-Maximization (MM): an approximation algorithm for the BT model [Coulom'07]. - Patterns: all possible, for example 33 patterns, i.e., $3^9=19,683$ of them. - Training set: records of expert games. - When doing the simulation, use the prediction algorithm to find a random playout. - It is easy to have an efficient implementation. - Can add some amount of randomness in selecting the moves, such as using the idea of temperature. - Results are very good: 37.86% correctness rate using 10,000 expert games [Wistuba et al'12] - A very good playout policy may not be good for the purpose of finding out the average behavior. - ▶ The samplings must consider the average "real" behavior of a player can make. - ▶ It is extremely unlikely that a player will make trivially bad moves. - Need to balance the amount of resources used in carrying out the policy found and the total number of simulations can be computed.
+- Minorization-Maximization (MM): an approximation algorithm for the BT model [Coulom'07]. - Patterns: all possible, for example 3 3 patterns, i.e., $3^9 = 19,683$ of them [Huang et al'11]. - Training set: records of expert games. - During the simulation phase, use the prediction algorithm to form a random playout by finding average next move. - It is easy to have an efficient implementation. - Can add some amount of randomness in selecting the moves, such as using the idea of temperature. - Results are very good: 37.86% correctness rate using 10,000 expert games [Wistuba et al'12] - A very good playout policy may not be good for the purpose of finding out the average behavior. - ▶ The samplings must consider the average "real" behavior of a player can make. - ▷ It is extremely unlikely that a player will make trivially bad moves. - Need to balance the amount of resources used in carrying out the policy found and the total number of simulations can be computed.